Origin (comics): Plot

-James becomes close to the foreman, Smitty, who, in turn, develops romantic feelings toward Rose, which she returns.
+James begins to become close to Smitty, who, in turn, develops romantic feelings toward Rose, which she returns.
 He courts her with books, including poetry by William Blake and a history of the samurai (warriors whom Wolverine of the X-Men would later model himself after).
 Logan's public identity as her cousin makes it impossible for him to declare his own feelings for her.
 He seems to deal with his feelings by working hard at the quarry, and is given the nickname Wolverine by the local population, who compare his intense digging to a wolverine going after a root.
-He also develops a deep resentment of the camp's obese cook, "Cookie" Malone, who goes out of his way to cause trouble for Logan from the time he and Rose arrive.
-After years of enduring Malone's abuses, Logan eventually gives him a beating after the cook provokes an explosion in the quarry.
+He also develops a feud with the camp's obese cook, "Cookie" Malone, who goes out of his way to cause trouble for Logan from the time he and Rose arrive.
+After years of enduring Malone's abuses, Logan eventually gives him a beating after the cook provokes an explosion in the quarry and kills many workers in the process.

 Smitty eventually asks Rose to marry him, which she accepts, and Smitty informs her that the cage fights are a fast and easy way to earn some extra money.
 He asks her to leave with him, which she is reluctant to do because of Logan.
 Logan sees Rose kissing Smitty and, feeling betrayed, later confronts her and confesses his feelings to her, though she rejects him for Smitty after he turns down her offer for him to go with them.
 Just before the couple leaves to be wed, Dog comes to the bar, originally sent by Old Man Howlett, on his deathbed, to find his heir.
 Logan works out his violence in a series of cage fights, and confronts Smitty at the last cage fight after venting his fury on Malone, and quickly has him at his mercy.
 Despite mixed feelings, Logan wishes Rose to be happy and allows Smitty to defeat him purposely.

 After the last cage fight, Dog confronts Logan.
 Dog blames Logan for the events that led to his father's death and is actually there for revenge.
 In the ensuing fight, Logan gives Dog a beating, but as he is about to kill him, Rose is accidentally impaled on Logan's claws.
 Logan goes mad with grief (his healing factor throwing up another mental block due to accidentally killing his first love) and runs into the woods, where he stays for an as yet unknown amount of time, living like a wild animal.
-Smitty attempts to find him during this period and bring him back to humanity, but fails as Logan no longer wishes to be found.
+Smitty attempts to find him during this period and tries to bring him back to humanity, but fails as Logan no longer wishes to be found.

 Logan would not let Rose tell him about his past, which he had forgotten anyway.
-Malone steals Rose's few belongings, and contemptuously burns her diary which contains the truth of Logan's past.
+Malone steals Rose's few belongings, and spitefully burns her diary which contains the truth of Logan's past.